Virus Factory in Schools

 In-Person Q&As and Activities at Harwell Campus

-We will be running a limited number of in-person Q&A and activity sessions in the 25-26 academic year.
-To register your interest in participating in one of these sessions, sign up to receive a teacher pack using the link above.
-We will reach out directly with teachers who plan to deliver the workshop series to invite them to sign up for these in-person sessions.
+To register your interest in participating in one of these sessions, either sign up to receive a teacher pack using the link above, or email the Science Scribbler team.
+We will reach out directly to registered teachers to invite them to sign up for these in-person sessions.

 "Ask a Scientist" Video Playlists